ajsb85/zwiftalizer/docs/zwift-config-file-variables-2016-12-08.md

 * High quality reflections (default in High and Ultra, gSimpleReflections off)
 * Headlight On (default in High and Ultra)
 * 1.5 x normal auto-generated scenery (gFoliagePercent 150%)
-* High polygon count riders and bikes (default in High and Ultra, gLODBias=0)
+* High polygon count models (default in High and Ultra, gLODBias=0)

 ```
 res 1280x720(0x)